-If you possess excellent grammar and communication skills and a keen interest in publishing a position as an editorial assistant could be for you
+If you have excellent grammar and communication skills and a keen interest in publishing, consider a career as an editorial assistant

-An editorial assistant provides support in all stages of the publication of printed material and online content.
+An editorial assistant provides support at all stages of the publication of printed material and online content.
 This includes books, journals, magazines and publicity materials.

-In this role you will support senior editorial staff in all aspects of the administration, commissioning, planning and producing of different publications.
+In this role you'll support senior editorial staff in all aspects of the administration, commissioning, planning and producing of different publications.

 You'll need a great eye for detail, the ability to spot mistakes and excellent time management skills, so that you always hit strict deadlines.

 The tasks that you undertake and your level of responsibility will vary depending on the size of the organisation and the type of publication that you are working on.

 An editorial assistant role is typically an entry-level job for careers in the editorial industry.
-Progression to more senior roles such as features editor or commissioning editor may be possible once you have gained the necessary skills and experience.
+Progression to more senior roles such as features editor or commissioning editor may be possible once you've gained the necessary skills and experience.

 With the growth of digital publishing there are increasing opportunities to work for online publications, which can involve editing and writing website content and using social media.

 Editorial assistants perform a range of administrative and editorial tasks necessary to the production of publications.

-You will often be involved in projects from conception to completion - receiving copy from authors, through to the handover to production staff.
+You'll often be involved in projects from conception to completion, from receiving copy from authors through to the handover to production staff.